 - Place the chicken in a gallon size ziplock bag or medium size bowl.

 - To the bowl of a food processor add the garlic, ginger, dried chile de arbol (or cayenne), cilantro, parsley, smoked paprika, cumin, salt and pepper.
 Process 1-2 minutes or until everything is finely chopped.
 Stream in 1/2 cup olive oil.
+Stir in the lemon zest + juice.
 Pour the marinade over the chicken and toss well.
 Place in the fridge for at least 2 hour or overnight.

 - Meanwhile make the vinaigrette.
 Add the lemon zest and juice to a small sauce pot.
 Bring mixture to a simmer and simmer, about 1 minute or until the zest absorbs the juice.
 WATCH CLOSELY, you do not want the zest to get burnt to the pan.
 Spoon the zest out of the pot and into a small bowl.
 Add the olive oil, parsley, salt, honey and lime juice.
 Whisk to combine.
 Set aside.